SebiB24/2DGE/README.md

 ## 📢 Notes
 ⚠️ This project is a **work in progress** and is meant for learning.
 It is **not** optimized for production use.

-💡 **Want to contribute?** Feel free to submit pull requests or report issues!